<h2> Treeworld Wholesale Inventory Management & Classification Of Trees </h2>

-TreeWorld has an inventory of more than 200 different types of trees and shrubs.
+TreeWorld has an inventory of more than 250+ different types of trees and shrubs; according to the classification of trees.
 Keeping track of the inventory is a challenge, especially since we typically have several different sizes in stock of the same tree or shrub.
-We have to maintain accurate and up-to-date records so that we can respond quickly and accurately to customer orders when they are received.
+Maintaining accurate and up-to-date records so that we can respond quickly and accurately to customer orders.

-Nearly all trees and shrubs have acquired common names, which are usually based on some distinctive characteristic of the plant’s leaves, flowers, fruits, wood and so on.
-These common names provide useful clues in tree identification, but are sometimes inaccurate because the same common name may be applied to more than one closely related tree.
-The only method to be sure of a tree’s identify is by its scientific name.
+Nearly all trees and shrubs have common names, usually thanks to some distinctive characteristic of the plant’s leaves; such as flowers, fruits, wood and so on.
+These common names provide useful clues in tree identification, but are sometimes inaccurate because the same common name may be the same to more than one tree.
+Part of the difficulty in the classification of trees.
+This is why the only trustworthy method to be sure of a tree’s identify is by its scientific name.

-Modern tree classification occurred as part of the general system of scientific classification devised by the Swedish scientist Linnaeus in the 18th Century.
-Most plants reproduce sexually, and are organized into an evolutionary system of classification primarily based upon the structure of their flowers.
+Modern tree classification is a part of the general system of scientific classification, by the Swedish scientist Linnaeus in the 18th Century.
+As most plants reproduce sexually, and are organized into an evolutionary system of classification; primarily upon the structure of their flowers.

-Flowers may be very small and inconspicuous or quite large such as those of the Bull Bay or Southern Magnolia, Magnolia grandiflora, in this instance flower size is revealed in the species name.
-Trees which share certain flower characteristics are grouped into plant families, such as the Beech family, Fagaceae, which includes oaks, beeches etc. Trees within the same plant family may exhibit great variability in size, leaf form and other characteristics.
+Flowers may be very small and inconspicuous or quite large such as the ones of the Bull Bay or Southern Magnolia, Magnolia grandiflora.
+As flower size may take part of the species name.
+Besides, trees which share certain flower characteristics are grouped into plant families; such as the Beech family, Fagaceae, including oaks, etc. As trees within the same plant family may exhibit great variability in size, leaf form and other characteristics.